Ventanas Mexico

 Every ounce counts in a suitcase.

 Every traveler wants to be as efficient when packing for a trip.
-When you are traveling for an extended stay, your needs are different.
+When you are traveling for a stay longer than a few days, your needs are different.
 Certain things you can live without for a long weekend become a hardship after a few weeks or months.
-Things you assume you can buy in Mexico, you can’t.
-Things you assume are not available, are and may not be worth the space in your suitcase.
-Some things you can buy in Mexico, but can spend so much time finding them, you are better off bringing the item.
-It took years for me to get it exactly right.

-Mexico?
-In the summer?
+Mexico In the summer?

 • Travel umbrella.
 It’s cooler than wearing a hat and women commonly carry them in Mexico than at home.